lalnonsouza/data_science/README.md

 # Lalnon Souza

-I'm a Military Firefighter and Data Science enthusiast.
+I'm a Firefighter and Data Science enthusiast.
 I combine analytical skills, the ability to work in team environments, and attention to detail, even under pressure.
 I am studying data science and have been developing critical thinking and problem solving skills.

 **Background in:** Python, Machine Learning and Military trainning.